 Focus on Black History Month

-Explore the many groups, events, media, and other opportunities that celebrate our colleagues and classmates and raise awareness around Black history.
+Explore the many groups, events, graphic resources (including a dedicated virtual background), and other opportunities that celebrate our colleagues and classmates and raise awareness around Black history.
 We thank partners across Yale for contributing to this list.

 Have we missed something?
 Please let us know.